 Mr. Lemke.
-Our employment agreement with Mr. Lemke, effective November 11, 2019, provides for an annual salary of \$305,000 and an initial term of one year, with an automatic renewal for additional one-year periods commencing on each anniversary thereafter, unless either party provides written notice of nonrenewal ninety days prior to the extension date.
-Under the agreement, Mr. Lemke's target bonus is 40% of his base salary and his target for annual equity awards under the Company's Long-Term Incentive Plan is also 40% of base salary.
+Our amended and restated employment agreement with Mr. Lemke, effective November 5, 2020, provides for an initial term of two years, with an automatic renewal for additional one-year periods commencing on each anniversary thereafter, unless either party provides written notice of nonrenewal ninety days prior to the extension date.
 If a change in control of the Company occurs during the term of the agreement, the agreement will remain in effect for the two-year period following the change in control.
+Mr. Lemke's base salary is subject to annual review and increase at the discretion of our Chief Executive Officer and his target bonus is required to be at least 40% of his base salary.
+The agreement also provides for Mr. Lemke's participation in the Company's compensation and benefits plans, including the 2019 LTIP, in the same manner as other senior executives of the Company.
 Following Mr. Lemke's termination of employment, he will generally be subject to non-solicitation (and non-competition unless such termination is due to good reason) restrictions for a period of 12 months.
-In the event Mr. Lemke's employment is terminated other than for cause, death, or disability, or he resigns for good reason, he will be entitled to receive severance pursuant to the Company's general severance plan, or if such termination is in connection with a change in control, (other than for cause), he will be entitled to receive an amount equal to twice the sum of his annual salary and the average of his bonus payments for the prior three years.
-He will also be entitled to COBRA coverage at employee rates for up to 24 months for an involuntary termination and a pro rata bonus for the year of termination for an involuntary termination in connection with a change in control.
+In the event Mr. Lemke's employment is terminated by the Company other than for cause, death, or disability, or he resigns for good reason, he will be entitled to receive severance pursuant to the Company's general severance plan, or if such termination is in connection with a change in control, he will be entitled to a payment equal to 200% of the sum of his salary plus the average of his bonus payments for the prior three years.
+He will also be entitled to COBRA coverage at employee rates for up to 12 months (24 months if in connection with a change in control) and, if such termination is in connection with a change in control, a pro rata bonus for the year of termination.